hmrc/json-encryption/README.md

 ##Setup

-Add the jar to the projects dependencies:
+Add the jar to the project dependencies:

 ```
     "uk.gov.hmrc" %% "json-encryption" % "[INSERT VERSION]"